tanghui315/speakr-app/project_files.md

                     globalError.value = null;
                     isLoadingRecordings.value = true;
                     try {
-                        // Since this code is inside the "if current_user.is_authenticated" block,
-                        // we can assume the user is authenticated and directly fetch recordings const response = await fetch('/recordings');
+                        const response = await fetch('/recordings');
                         const data = await response.json();
                         if (!response.ok) throw new Error(data.error || 'Failed to load recordings');